FOL-005 for stimulation of hair growth

 - Toxicity trials, three months (2016)

-- Clinical phase IIa trial on scalp on patients with alopecia (2018)
+- Clinical phase IIa trial on scalp with injection on patients with alopecia (2018)

 The initial trials on mice showed a considerable stimulation of hair growth.
 Following up with trials on human tissue (in-vitro) showed an inhibition of hair growth with high doses of FOL-005.
 Follow-up trials with human tissue transplanted on mice confirmed these results.
 All trials involving live animals have been carried out according to the highest standards of ethics.

 Preparing for further clinical trials of FOL-005, Follicum conducted among other studies two separate three month toxicity studies during 2016.
 All studies showed that FOL-005 was safe.

 Our continued work on FOL-005 will include further phase II and phase III trials, in order to confirm the hair stimulation effect, as well as studying possible dosages and topical administration of the drug.

 In 2016-2017, the first clinical trial on healthy volunteers was performed at the Charité hospital in Berlin.
 The objective of the trial was to confirm the safety of FOL-005 and also, hopefully, to see an effect of the treatment on the thigh on the healthy volunteers.
 The results of the trial showed that the treatment was safe and that a great number of the healthy volunteers showed an increased hair growth on the thigh after being treated with FOL-005.
 At the second lowest dose, 76 percent of the treated healthy volunteers showed a higher density of hair growth.
 The results further demonstrated an increase of hair growth at this dose which is statistically significant at around 8% compared with growth before treatment (p=0.0038, not adjusted for multiplicity).